G-Central G-Shock FAQ

 Yes, all G-Shock watches feature English displays.

 Casio G-Shock watches come with a warranty card that is meant to be stamped by an authorized Casio dealer for the 1-year warranty.
 However, this card is often not stamped at all.
 This should not be a problem if the watch was sold by an authorized seller and you have a receipt.
 Watches that are sold directly by Amazon.com and not a third-party seller include a 1-year Casio warranty.
 If it is a third-party seller on Amazon you should assume there is no Casio warranty included but there may be some exceptions (see “Amazon Sellers who are Authorized Casio G-Shock Dealers“).
 Amazon also sells Asurion 4 Year Watch Protection Plans separately for watches that do not include a warranty.
 Casio states that watches sold on eBay and other auction sites are not covered by a Casio warranty. eBay is now offering 2 or 3 year protection plans from Assurant at an additional cost.
 If a watch breaks and it is not under warranty, it is still possible to send it to a Casio service center and pay for repairs.

 For North America, visit Casio’s service page here for information on contacting an authorized Casio service center.
 For other countries please visit your country’s official Casio site.

 When new models are first announced they are usually not available until a few weeks later (sometimes longer if it is an early announcement).
 Please bookmark the page and check back later, as we are constantly updating older posts with new information and adding new shopping links.
 You may need to hit “refresh” in your browser to see the latest updates.
 New watches that are available to purchase are listed in our Shopping category (and listed in order of publication, so a recently updated post will not always appear at the very top).
-Watches that are available from North American sellers on Amazon with updated shopping links are also added to the Featured category, but sometimes a significant Japan-only release (like a limited edition) may also be in this category.
+Watches that are available from North American sellers on Amazon with updated shopping links are also added to the Featured category, but sometimes a significant Japan-only release (such as a limited edition) will also be in this category.